seaky/nspanel_pro_roottool_apk/README.md

 > [!CAUTION]
 > Make sure of the proper connection, you can see the pinout labels under the pinheader!

-- Connect the **OTG cable** with a connected keyboard thats why I suggested to buy a USB-micro to USB-A
+- Connect the **OTG cable** with a connected keyboard, I suggest to buy a USB-micro to USB-A OTG cable
 - After the device is booted and the ewelink pair app appeared press Windows + N key on your keyboard
 - Navigate to Quick settings and enter
 - Under Settings go to Wif and connect device to Wifi
-- Under Setting go to System -> Developer options -> USB debugging enbale
+- Under Setting go to System -> Developer options -> USB debugging enable
 - Check ip address

 Now without reboot do the adb connect and install a custom launcher https://github.com/seaky/nspanel_pro_tools_apk?tab=readme-ov-file#install-custom-launcher

-- Now you can reboot the device
+- Now you can reboot the device and free to go
-- Every time if you start